coldshower/blog/_posts/writing/2018-05-03-writing_honestly.md

 But now I finally can.

-I think the same mundane details that others experience become interesting to you because they are opportunities for a connection.
+I think the mundane experiences of your own are fascinating to others because they are opportunities for a connection.
 To find that someone else views life in a similar way as you do is an unparalleled feeling.

 A person can see a sunset everyday, but still be moved by another person's description of a sunset.

-Take this advice with a single grain of salt.
+The next time you write, try not sparing any details.
+Don't self-censor.
+Just let the pen connect your mind to the paper and release your thoughts.
+Of course, take this advice with a single grain of salt.
 This applies much more to free writing than a business email.
-But I think if you applied it in the right context, you will impress yourself with just how much more immersive your writing becomes.
+But I think if applied in the right context, you will impress yourself with just how much more immersive your writing becomes.